Order of Visit: High Point #38

 TRIP SUMMARY

-Timm’s Hill was the second state high point on my June 2021 trip to the Great Lakes.
+Timms Hill was the second state high point on my June 2021 trip to the Great Lakes.
 I’d just completed Mt.
 Arvon (Michigan’s high point) earlier in the day, and drove back down into Wisconsin to see about getting a two-fer.

 You see, my route south took me through the tiny town of Eagle River, Wisconsin (pop.
 1,626).
 As I drove through town, I passed the local VFW and immediately had to pull over.
 I was stunned to see a full size Cobra helicopter mounted to a metal post outside the building.
 It’s not everyday you see that sight!

-One of my favorite aspect of traveling around the US is trying out the local craft beer scene, and I’ll admit Rocky Reef Brewing Co. didn’t disappoint!
+One of my favorite aspects of traveling around the US is trying out the local craft beer scene, and I’ll admit Rocky Reef Brewing Co. didn’t disappoint!
 They had a nice outdoor patio area with picnic tables and Adirondack chairs, and I enjoyed a crisp pint of their Musky Bite IPA.

-Timm’s Hill is sandwiched between Bass Lake and Timm’s Lake, and the road through the park is a one-way lane off Rustic Road #62.
+Timms Hill is sandwiched between Bass Lake and Timm’s Lake, and the road through the park is a one-way lane off Rustic Road #62.
 This means you have to go to the far western side of the park to enter by car.

 With the sun starting to set, I was focused on the high point, so I set off on the Tower Trail.
-It was a nice easy 300 yard walk from the parking lot up to the two towers that sat on the summit of Timm’s Hill.
+It was a nice, easy 300-yard walk from the parking lot up to the two towers that sat on the summit of Timms Hill.

-The views from the top of tower’s observation platform were nice.
-The sun beginning to set, and I could see Bass Lake to the south, but I was a little disappointed that I couldn’t see Timm’s Lake to my north.
+The views from the top of the tower’s observation platform were lovely.
+The sun was beginning to set, and I could see Bass Lake to the south, but I was a little disappointed that I couldn’t see Timm’s Lake to my north.
 I knew it was down there because I could hear voices carrying across the water.
 Yet I’d have to wait to see it from ground level.

 Once I was back down on terra firma, I found my way over to the black mailbox containing the visitor log and signed my name.
 Unlike my visit to Mt.
 Arvon earlier in the day, I wasn’t the only person to visit this state high point today.

 I felt a little bit of joy as I wrote down that this was my 38th high point in the small journal.
 I was now more than 75% of the way through all 50 states!
-And with a little luck, I’d my tall would be into the 40s by the end of this trip!
+And with a little luck, my tally would be into the 40s by the end of this trip!

 Darkness was definitely starting to descend now.
 So I made my way back to the parking lot and detoured down the Timm’s Lake Trail to see the lake while it was still visible.
-The voices I’d heard from the summit were all the way on the opposite side of the lake now, and I could see them pulling a kayak up to a small dock.
+The voices that I’d heard earlier from the summit were all the way on the opposite side of the lake now, and I could see them pulling a kayak up to a small dock.

 That was my cue.
 It as time to get going before the park completely closed on me.

-My plan for tonight was to camp down at Rusch Preserve near the southern terminus of Timm’s Hill Trail.
+My plan for the evening was to camp down at Rusch Preserve near the southern terminus of Timm’s Hill Trail.
 This would also allow me to pay a quick visit to the Ice Age Trail, a 1,200-mile National Scenic Trail that follows the terminal moraine formed by the last Ice Age.

 DETAILS

-Getting There: Timm’s Hill is located in the northern part of the state, approximately 105 miles northeast of Eau Claire.
+Getting There: Timms Hill is located in the northern part of the state, approximately 105 miles northeast of Eau Claire.
 The high point marker sits inside Timm’s Hill County Park.

 Entrance Fees: None.